Skip to content

 Introduction

-D Major 7th chord on the piano
+The D Major 7th chord in root position on a piano keyboard, notes D, F#, A, C#.

 The D Major 7th chord is a four-note chord made up of D, F♯, A, and C♯.
 It is built from a root, major third, perfect fifth, and major seventh.